georgesavvas/ignite/docs/docs/glossary.md

 is also a "latest" and "best" AssetVersion.
 Marked by a file named `.ign_assetversion.yaml`

+### Anchor
+A file in a directory that tells Ignite the type of the directory within the structure of a VFX project.
+This is strictly formatted as `.ign_[type].yaml` and shouldn't be needed to be created or edited manually unless you need to repair or change the type of a directory (ideally done through the UI though).
+This file often contains useful metadata about this directory.
+Examples: `.ign_task.yaml`, `.ign_asset.yaml`, `.ign_scene.yaml`

 ### Attribute
 Named values stored on any directory that get translated into environment variables when launching an app through Ignite.